cse110-fa22-group29/cse110-fa22-group29/admin/meetings/102122-brainstorm.md

 ## Decisions Made
 - Added UCSD Food Reviewer App idea to the brainstorming doc
-- The 10AM group cast 3 votes for the Social Media Auxiliary and 1 vote for the UCSD Food Reviewer App (one participant voted twice)
+- The 10AM group cast 3 votes for the Social Media Auxilary and 1 vote for the UCSD Food Reviewer App (one participant voted twice)
+- The 1:30PM group cast 7 votes for the UCSD Food Reviewer App and 5 votes for the Copy/Paste App
+- We will move forward with the UCSD Food Reviewer App

 ## End Time
 - 10/21/2022 at 11:00AM
+- 10/21/2022 at 2:30PM